willsupernormal/ai-newsletter-pipeline/README.md

 python -m scrapers.gmail_scraper
 ```

-### Boss Curation Workflow
+### Boss Interaction Workflow

 Once Claude MCP is configured, use natural language queries:

 ```
+Daily Digest Review:
+"Show me today's daily digest"
+"What were the key insights from yesterday's digest?"
+"Show me the last 3 days of digests"

 Weekly Overview:
-"Show me this week's summary stats and top 10 articles"
+"Show me this week's summary stats and top articles" "What are the trending themes this week?"
+"Which sources performed best this week?"

 Theme-Based Searching:
-"What are the best vendor lock-in stories from this week?"
-"Show me articles about data strategy or infrastructure"
+"Find all vendor lock-in articles from this week" "Show me data strategy articles with high relevance scores" "What AI governance stories do we have?"

 Content Selection:
-"Select articles with IDs abc123, def456, ghi789 for newsletter"
-"Make article abc123 the lead story with priority 1"
+"Mark articles with IDs abc123, def456 for newsletter" "Set article abc123 as priority 1 lead story"

-Newsletter Preparation:
-"Show me all selected articles for this week's newsletter" "Preview the newsletter content with selected articles"
+"Show me all articles selected for newsletter this week"

+Analytics & Performance:
+"Which content sources are delivering the best articles?"
+"Show me relevance score trends over the past month" "What topics are we covering most frequently?"
 ```

 ## Content Sources